Marlins vs. Rays Player Props Betting Odds

 Arozarena Stats

-- Arozarena enters this game looking to extend his two-game hit streak.
-During his last five outings he is batting .278 with a double, a home run, two walks and an RBI.
+- Arozarena heads into this game looking to extend his three-game hit streak.
+In his last five games he is hitting .294 with a double, a home run, four walks and two RBI.

 Arozarena Recent Games